 - Eradication is beneficial in DU, GU, but not in GORD.
 In non-ulcer dyspepsia, 8% of patients benefit.
 Triple treatment attains >85% eradication.
-Do not use clarithromycin or metronidazole if used in the past year for any infection. - When managing symptomatic relapse in DU/GU: Retest (using breath test) for Helicobacter if symptomatic. - When managing symptomatic relapse in non-ulcer dyspepsia: Do not retest, treat as functional dyspepsia. - Seek advice from Gastroenterology if eradication of H pylori is not successful with second-line treatment.
+Do not use clarithromycin or metronidazole if used in the past year for any infection. - When managing symptomatic relapse in DU/GU: retest (using breath test) for Helicobacter if symptomatic. - When managing symptomatic relapse in non-ulcer dyspepsia: Do not retest, treat as functional dyspepsia. - Seek advice from gastroenterology if eradication of H pylori is not successful with second-line treatment.

 Drug option Dose Duration

 Omeprazole 20mg BD capsules 7 days

 PLUS Clarithromycin 500mg BD 7 days

 PLUS Amoxicillin 1g BD 7 days

 If penicillin allergic, Omeprazole 20mg BD capsules 7 days

-PLUS Clarithromycin 250mg BD 7 days
+PLUS Clarithromycin 500mg BD 7 days

-Drug option Dose Duration

 PLUS Metronidazole 400mg BD 7 days

 For those who still have symptoms after 7 days

 first-line eradication:

 Omeprazole 20mg BD capsules

 PLUS Amoxicillin 1g BD 7 days

 PLUS EITHER Clarithromycin 500mg BD 7 days

-OR Metronidazole - whichever was not used 400mg BD 7 days
+OR Metronidazole - whichever was not used first-line 400mg BD 7 days

-first-line